 If you’re just starting and you only have one app, you can reach out to other developers with apps targeting the same niche (but not direct competitors) and offer them to do a partnership.
 You can start really small (tweets, in-app messages, etc.), and see where that goes.

 Launch Day for your app should be the peak of your “marketing crescendo” .

 All we talked about leads to this.
 Except if you went for a soft launch (or released your app in another country first – like Canada – to test the waters), this is the time you have to make as much noise as possible.

 That’s when you should get bloggers and journalists to write about your app (if they post a link to the App Store directly, then make sure your app is actually on there – it takes time for it to become available worldwide).

 You need to let everyone that showed an interest, gave you feedback and helped you that your app is ready: email list, Facebook fans and friends, Twitter followers, forum buddies, readers of your blog, real-life friends and developers…Everyone!

-With iOS 6 and its new App Store, categories are kind of hidden.
+Since iOS 6 (and even more since iOS 11), categories are kind of hidden.
 So unfortunately, even if you’ve done a good job and get pretty high in your category charts it won’t give you as much visibility as it used to do.